databricks/databricks-sql-cli/README.md

 - Pretty prints tabular data and various table formats.
 - Some special commands. e.g. Favorite queries.
 - Alias support.
 Column completions will work even when table names are aliased.

-Please refer to the [Features](./docs/features.rst) page for the screenshots of above features.

 # Usages